CentOS-PaaS-SIG/linchpin/config/README.rst

 * string parameter <TARGET>_tag which defaults to 'stable'
 * containerTemplate describing how to bring up <TARGET>
 * Install stage which executes the linchpin-install.sh script
 * Test stage which defines env.DRIVERS stating which drivers should be tested for this <TARGET> and execute the linchpin-tests.sh script.
+The list of drivers to test can be overridden by setting a global environment variable in jenkins called LINCHPIN_DRIVERS.
+Any Drivers that require authentication can be handled by creating a credential file in jenkins.
+The id of the key should be named <DRIVER>-key.
+For example duffy-key.
+In this example a duffy.key will be copied to keys/duffy/duffy.key.
+When the driver is executed CREDS_PATH will be exported to this path.

 config/s2i
 ++++++++++